cchitsiang/awesome-stars/topics.md

 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.
 - [Tencent/VasSonic](https://github.com/Tencent/VasSonic) - VasSonic is a lightweight and high-performance Hybrid framework developed by tencent VAS team, which is intended to speed up the first screen of websites working on Android and iOS platform.
 - [projectstorm/react-diagrams](https://github.com/projectstorm/react-diagrams) - a super simple, no-nonsense diagramming library written in react that just works
-- [yewstack/yew](https://github.com/yewstack/yew) - Rust / Wasm framework for building client web apps
+- [yewstack/yew](https://github.com/yewstack/yew) - Rust / Wasm framework for creating reliable and efficient web applications
 - [gofiber/fiber](https://github.com/gofiber/fiber) - ⚡️ Express inspired web framework written in Go
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_